-VI.A.2.b).(1) The program must demonstrate that the appropriate level of supervision in place for all residents is based on each resident's level of training and ability, as well as patient complexity and acuity.
+VI.A.2.b).(1) The program must demonstrate that the appropriate ♥ I./¬.∠.Ю /.(I / The program must demonstrate that the appropriat level of supervision in place for all residents is based on each resident's level of training and ability, as well as patient complexity and acuity.
 Supervision may be exercised through a variety of methods, as appropriate to the situation.
 (Core)